Everyone tosses around the words “green” and “sustainable” — but what do they actually mean, and why are they so important?

 Beyond going native, you also need to pick plants that match your landscape’s conditions.
 For example, pair a full-sun plant with areas in your yard with little to no shade.

-Update Sprinkler System and Schedule
+3. Update Your Sprinkler System and Schedule

 Having a well-maintained and updated sprinkler system is key to having a sustainable landscape.